AndyObtiva/glimmer-dsl-opal/README.md

 - `table`
 - `table_column`
 - `message_box`
-- `Glimmer::UI::CustomWidget` (ability to define any keyword as a custom widget)
+- Glimmer::UI::CustomWidget: ability to define any keyword as a custom widget
-- `Glimmer::UI::CustomShell` (ability to define any keyword as a custom shell (aka custom window) that opens in a new browser window)
+- Glimmer::UI::CustomShell: ability to define any keyword as a custom shell (aka custom window) that opens in a new browser window (tab) automatically unless there is no shell open in the current browser window (tab)

 Layouts:
 - `grid_layout`